Social Media

 Ursula Smith, cello

-LUCY RUSSELL (violin) was born in Germany of Scottish/Norwegian origin, but has lived mainly in London.
-She was a Junior Exhibitioner at the Royal Academy of Music, going on to take music degrees at the University of York, where she gave the first British performance of the Norwegian composer Alfred Janson's violin concerto Forspil, based on Hardanger violin traditions (an instrument she actually plays – notably in Uwe Steinmetz’s Genesis).
-While still a student she was invited to play with London Baroque and the English Baroque Soloists, and by the City of London Festival as a solo violinist in their production/recording of Monteverdi's L'Incoronazione di Poppea.
+Lucy was born in Germany of Scottish/Norwegian origin but has lived mainly in London.
+She was a Junior Exhibitioner at the Royal Academy of Music, going on to take music degrees at the University of York, where she gave the first British performance of the Norwegian composer Alfred Janson’s violin concerto Forspil, based on Hardanger violin traditions (an instrument she plays – notably in Uwe Steinmetz’s Genesis).
+While still a student she was invited to play with London Baroque and the English Baroque Soloists, and by the City of London Festival as a solo violinist in their production/recording of Monteverdi’s L’Incoronazione di Poppea, directed by the late Richard Hickox.

-She plays on a violin by Ferdinando Gagliano, made in Naples, Italy, in c1789.
+Lucy plays on a violin by Ferdinando Gagliano, made in Naples, Italy, in c1789, a School of Albani violin for baroque repertoire and a unique painted violin by Roger Hansell.

 Andrew was delighted to have been appointed as second violin in the Fitzwilliam; and, despite all the months of inactivity, his new colleagues were no less thrilled when he agreed to become a member of the quartet in May 2021.